 Year 7 to Year 12 (England & Wales)

 P7 to S5 (Scotland)

 If a young person falls within these school years in the country where they attend school, then they can attend any of the seven camps.
-For example - someone who attends school in England and is in year 7 can attend Sports Plus in England, Wales, Scotland, Northern Ireland or Ireland.
+For example - someone who attends school in England and is in year 7 can attend Sports Plus in England, Wales, Scotland, or Northern Ireland.

 All young people must be aged 17 or under for the duration of the week.
 If they are 18 before the start of camp they must apply for the trainee programme.
 If they turn 18 during the week please contact the office to discussion options further.

 Can I reserve a place for my young person?

 No. Unfortunately we cannot reserve places for young people.

 What if I need to cancel my young person’s booking?

 More information on the cancellation policy for summer 2023 will be provided at the point of requesting payment.